Zaphenath-Official/vm_buddy/README.md

 Project maintainers will review your pull request.
 This may involve feedback and requests for changes.
 Once the contribution is approved and tested, it will be merged into the main branch.

-### Areas Welcoming Contributions

-We particularly welcome contributions in the following areas:

-* **User Interface (UI):** Enhancements to the look and feel of the application.
-* **Better Image Repository Sites:** Integration with more online image repositories for easier OS selection.
-* **Remote Management:** Improvements and расширения to the remote management capabilities.
-* **User Experience (UX):** Suggestions and implementations that improve the overall user experience.

 Thank you for your interest in contributing to vm buddy!

 ## License